chrisshino/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 ## Q7 - Usually, `td` elements are children of what kind of elements?

+tr - table rows

 ## Q8 - What is the difference between td and th?

+a table header is bolded by default a td is not.

 ## Q9 - Which tag makes the text appear bigger: h1 or h3?

+h1

 ## Q10 - In which situation can you use self closing tags?

+img

 ## Q11 - What is autofilling and why is it important?

+the brower watches the person filling a form and recognizes things like address and the user can save this info for reuse.

 ## Q12 - Which attributes are always present in an img element?

+src

 ## Q13 - Which attribute is always present for an anchor tag?

+href